 3. Full payment up front.

 For larger custom systems, terms may vary.

-We only accept wire transfers for payments over $5,000.
+We can accept CC vis our Paypal account wih 3.5% added.
+We also accept wire transfers for payments over $5,000.
 When you purchase a system, you will be provided with our bank wire information.
 For equipment less than $5,000, we will accept cash or checks.